User Delegation

 Rahal supports two delegation management models:

-- Admin-managed: Administrators can create and manage delegations for any users in the dashboard
+Administrators can create and manage delegations for any users through the dashboard:

 Policy and Budget Attribution